 - In the DC versus Marvel crossover, Wonder Woman acquires Thor's hammer and becomes so powerful that she feels she must discard the hammer before her match with Storm because Storm deserved a fair shot at defending her universe.

-- The Monolith in Two Thousand One A Space Odyssey comes in handy for our ape-man ancestors.
+- The Monolith in 2001: A Space Odyssey comes in handy for our ape-man ancestors.

 - Used in The Matrix, of course - rather than spend time actually learning Kung Fu, Neo just has it uploaded directly into his brain.
 Voila, I know kung fu!
 At various other points in the series, other characters also gets instant uploads of useful skills, such as flying a helicopter, or hotwiring a motorbike.